Birth parents: your rights

 A court can decide the adoption can go ahead without your consent if:

-- it thinks the child would be put at risk if they weren’t adopted - it will send you the evidence they have been given, eg from social services
+- it thinks the child would be put at risk if they were not adopted - it will send you the evidence they have been given, for example from social services

-- you’re incapable of giving consent - eg due to a mental disability
+- you’re incapable of giving consent, for example due to a mental disability